NVIDIA-Omniverse/usd-plugin-samples/README.md

 Open `usdview` with the `resources/scene.usda` sample stage.
 Once `usdview` has been opened, you can load the dynamic payload by right-clicking on `MetropolitanMuseumOfArt` and selecting `Load`.
 Using the default metadata configuration, this will load the payload as a set of deferred reads invoking REST APIs to retrieve department and object data for the Metropolitan Museum of Art.
 Alternatively, you can open `usdview` fully loaded without the `--unloaded` option.

+__Hydra 2 Geospatial Coordinates__

+Open `usdview` with the `resources/wgs84/deutschebahn-rails.usda` sample stage.
+In this example, source WGS84 coordinates a resolved in Hydra 2 and a reference map displayed in the background to ensure correct resolution.

+We thank [Digitale Schiene Deutschland](https://digitale-schiene-deutschland.de/en) for the collaboration and for providing exemplary railway map data.

 __Hydra 2 Metrics Assembler__

 Open `usdview` with the `resources/metrics_assembler.usda` sample stage.
 You can play with the value of `metersPerUnit` in the `metrics_assembler_2.usda` layer to observe what happens when this value is different from that of the `metersPerUnit` value of the root stage.